logo

 Check for leaks around cylinders, hoses, and pumps.
 Perform a hydraulic pressure test if possible.
 Contamination in oil samples is a red flag.

-Swing bearing: Excessive play here is costly.
+Swing bearing: excessive play here is costly.
 Testing with a lift and rotation check helps identify wear.

-Engine health: Compression tests and exhaust checks provide more insight than just starting the engine.
+Engine health: compression tests and exhaust checks provide more insight than just starting the engine.
 On high-powered units like the Komatsu PC400-8R, even minor engine issues escalate into expensive repairs.

-Electrical system: Inspect wiring harnesses, sensors, and electronic controls, especially on newer models with advanced telematics.
+Electrical system: inspect wiring harnesses, sensors, and electronic controls, especially on newer models with advanced telematics.

 Is it better to buy from an auction or direct sale?